kamesh-a-r/match/README.md

     └── profile/            # Profile screen
 ```

-## 🎴 Card Stack Component
+## Card Stack Component

 ### Overview

-The card stack component provides a Tinder-style swipeable interface for browsing profiles.
+The card stack component provides a swipeable interface for browsing profiles.
 It features:

 - **Gesture-based Interaction**: Swipe left to dislike, right to like
 - **Visual Depth**: Cards stack with scale and translation effects